node-opcua/node-opcua/packages/node-opcua/README.md

  - node-opcua-webproxy:  to operate node-opcua from within a web browser
  - node-opcua-optimized-client: super-charge OPC UA Client
  - react-components:    a collection of React UI components
- - aggregator:  a powerful OPC UA aggregator that can combine and monitored hundred of servers and millions of variables.
+ - aggregator:  a powerful OPC UA aggregator that can combine and monitor hundred of servers and millions of variables.
  - node-opcua-gds: a Global Discovery Server (Part 12)
  - node-opcua-modeler-ex: a powerful NO-GUI OPC UA modeler